Tymsh/VelNey/README.md

 # VelNey

-Velney is mobile application to buy traveling tickets and currently suggest 9 interesting tourist places that can be visited by user
+Velney is mobile application to buy traveling tickets and currently suggest 9 interesting tourist places that useur can visit